pankhuridata/15_days_of_sql/Day_7/readme.md

 8. LIMIT / OFFSET
 Finally, the rows that fall outside the range specified by the LIMIT and OFFSET are discarded, leaving the final set of rows to be returned from the query.

+*Not every query needs to have all the parts we listed above, but a part of why SQL is so flexible is that it allows developers and data analysts to quickly manipulate data without having to write additional code, all just by using the above clauses.*

+## Complete SELECT query
+Syntax: <br/>
+*SELECT DISTINCT column, AGG_FUNC(column_or_expression), … <br/>
+FROM mytable <br/>
+    JOIN another_table <br/>
+      ON mytable.column = another_table.column <br/>
+    WHERE constraint_expression <br/>
+    GROUP BY column <br/>
+    HAVING constraint_expression <br/>
+    ORDER BY column ASC/DESC <br/>
+    LIMIT count OFFSET COUNT;*